naufraghi/Algorithms-for-GPS-Polygons/README.md

 C/C++ Algorithm for Point inside a Polygon and distance of a point to a Polygon Most common and efficient algorithm for this is Ray-casting Algorithm.

-##Point inside a polygon
+#Point inside a polygon

-Efficient algorithm implementation in just 7 lines of code by W. Randolph Franklin: [https://wrfranklin.org/Research/Short_Notes/pnpoly.html](url)
+Algorithm to figure out if a point lies inside a polygon or outside.
+Efficient algorithm implementation in just 7 lines of code orignally posted byby W. Randolph Franklin: [https://wrfranklin.org/Research/Short_Notes/pnpoly.html](url)

 For visualisation you can easily create polygones using the following tool and directly copy and use it in your code: [https://www.keene.edu/campus/maps/tool/](url)